 An Authentic Overnight Experience With Local Herders in the Gobi

 The “Uul Jargalant” Community includes 3 families who are committed to sustaining their traditional nomadic herding lifestyles in the Gobi and conserving the natural resources on which their lives depend.
-Their summer camps are near the Dungenee Valley of the Zuun Saikhan mountains, adjacent to Gurvan Saikhan National Park.
-Their winter camps are further south.
+Their summer camps are near the Dungenee valley of the Zuun saikhan mountains, and their winter camps are further south.
 They work together to meet community-wide needs (like branding new foals, moving from summer to wintering places, and building gers) and help one another, as needed, throughout the year.